 Usually, such workpiece products need to be processed, measured and trimmed several times to meet the design requirements.

-CNC machine tools as efficient, high-precision manufacturing equipment in the manufacturing enterprises have been widely used, and is moving towards high precision, high efficiency, open, intelligent, complex direction of development.
+CNC machine as efficient, high-precision manufacturing equipment in the manufacturing enterprises have been widely used, and is moving towards high precision, high efficiency, open, intelligent, complex direction of development.

 The goal of the composite is to use a single machine tool as much as possible to complete all or most of the processing tasks, to ensure the accuracy of the workpiece position and improve production efficiency.